-- A private or public non-profit organization that qualified for and received an IRS determination letter confirming the organization's tax exemption under section 501 of the Internal Revenue Code, including but not limited to credit unions and faith-based and community organizations - A public, non-profit, or proprietary (privately owned, profit-making) college, university, vocational school, or other postsecondary educational institution - A local government agency, including a county or municipal government agency - An Indian tribe, including any tribally-designated housing entity or other wholly-owned tribal entity - A regional, statewide, or local coalition with one lead organization that meets one of the eligibility requirements noted above; the lead organization filing the application must have a substantive role in the coalition - A state government agency or Cooperative Extension office as established by a land-grant college or university (only for applicable taxpayers and members of underserved populations as defined in Internal Revenue Code, section 7526A, to which no organizations described above are available)
+- A private or public non-profit organization that received an IRS determination letter confirming the organization's tax exemption under section 501 of the Internal Revenue Code, including, but not limited to, credit unions and faith-based and community organizations. - A public, non-profit, or proprietary (privately owned, profit-making) college, university, vocational school, or other postsecondary educational institution. - A local government agency, including a county or municipal government agency. - An Indian Tribe, including any Tribally designated housing entity or other wholly owned Tribal entity - A regional, statewide, or local coalition with one lead organization that meets one of the eligibility requirements noted in this list.
+The lead organization filing the application must have a substantive role in the coalition. - A state government agency or Cooperative Extension office as established by a land-grant college or university.
+This is only for applicable taxpayers and members of underserved populations as defined in Internal Revenue Code, section 7526A, to which no organizations described in this list are available.

-You can find the VITA and TCE program requirements in the relevant editions of IRS Publication 1084, IRS Volunteer Site Coordinator Handbook and IRS Publication 5166, VITA/TCE Quality Site Requirements.
+You can find the VITA and TCE program requirements in the relevant editions of IRS Publication 5683, VITA/TCE Handbook for Partners and Site Coordinators and IRS Publication 5166, VITA/TCE Quality Site Requirements.